A Complete Review of Berberine for Health and Longevity Versus Metformin

 Metformin actually downregulates mTOR activity which has anti-tumor properties.

 And berberine's effect?

-Berberine has been shown to exert antitumor effects through multiple routes, for example, suppressing cell proliferation, metastasis and angiogenesis in numerous tumour types, including breast cancer, gastric cancer, melanoma, and hepatoma.
+Berberine has been shown to exert antitumor effects through multiple routes, for example, suppressing cell proliferation, metastasis, and angiogenesis in numerous tumor types, including breast cancer, gastric cancer, melanoma, and hepatoma.

 So...like metformin, does berberine affect mTOR pathways in the same way?

 Berberine decelerates glucose metabolism via suppression of mTOR‑dependent HIF‑1α protein synthesis in colon cancer cells.

 This is part of how berberine is toxic to cancer cells as they went on to say.

 This isn't' surprising considering AMPK's powerful effect on cancer: